Tyrrrz/MyFlickList/Readme.md

 Steps:

-- Make sure API is running on `localhost:5000`
+- Ensure API project has been built
 - Change directory to `/MyFlickList.App`
-- Execute `npm run update-client`
+- Execute `npm run generate-client`

 The generated client is placed in `src/infra/api.generated.ts`.
 Some editors may not load the type definitions immediately and you might need to open the file yourself to help.